berenguel/oracle-to-postgresql-user-and-roles-migration/Instructions to migrate Oracle users and roles into Azure Database for PostgreSQL.md

 		ORACLE_PWD	manager
 	 ~~~

    - After that, set the necessary grant extraction parameters.
+Make sure on the TYPE parameter, you include at least GRANT but it works with a list of objects as well.

 	 ~~~
 		USER_GRANTS     0